-FOUR PAWS financially supported the construction of these facilities and provided experience and expertise to ensure the highest standards of animal welfare were met.
-In July 2015 the first enclosures for big cats were completed.
+FOUR PAWS financially supported the construction of the big cat facilities and provided experience and expertise to ensure the highest standards of animal welfare were met.
+In July 2015, the first enclosures for big cats were completed.
+In 2019, FOUR PAWS became the sole owner of the center, now renamed the TIERART Wild Animal Sanctuary.

 Future plans for the sanctuary and wildlife rehabilitation center include: